Should You Start a Podcast?

 Why should anyone listen?

-You want to establish a style, voice and subject that meets the needs of the target audience personas.
+You want to establish a style, voice and subject that meets the needs of the intended audience personas.
 Your audience needs to trust that they'll listen to highly creative content relevant to their interests every time they hit play.
 This will give them a reason to choose your podcast, but you've also given them a reason to return for more.
 You need to determine if you have enough material to carry your podcast forward.
 Sketch out 10-15 ideas in advance to see if your podcast matches a serial style or needs to be set up as individual stories.
 If you can't develop enough ideas, podcasting might not be the right way to go.

 Photo by: DINFOS PAVILION Team